 |17th century||mine closed.|

 |04-DEC-2004||opened to the public.|

-The long reconstruction time was used to make the safe and comfortable, but also to install scenes of Medieval mining.
+The long reconstruction time was used to make the tour safe and comfortable, but also to install scenes of Medieval mining.
 Miners in clothes and with tools of those times are shown in scenes of their daily work, built by Damir Pavelic.
-The atmospere of former times is completed by sounds from numerous hidden loudspeakers: the muffling conversations, the creaking of wooden wheel-barrows, and pick blows in the rock.
+The atmosphere of former times is completed by sounds from numerous hidden loudspeakers: the muffling conversations, the creaking of wooden wheel-barrows, and pick blows in the rock.